rguest20/MS4-1/README.md

 - To ensure that accessibility is not an issue for colorblind people, I have tested the website using the toptal.com colorblind site checker in achromatopsia setting that renders the page in greyscale.
 All links and CTAs were still visible.
 ![Toptal Check](static/images/toptal.png "Toptal Check")
-- CTAs and links are made obvious by keeping them in the blue that people expect a link to be in.
-Generally, where it looked right, I have also made the text bold to show that it is clickable.
+- CTAs and links are made obvious by ensuring that they change colour when hovered and keeping consistent buttons.
 - Colour contrast was checked to ensure readibility
 - All buttons are clickable and take you to the expected area of the site.
 - Any required form sections will flag if not filled in.
+- Messages added to inform users if they have caused an error.
 - If a person is not logged in, they will be redirected to the register page if they attempt to access any area that they should not.
 - Potentially more vital parts of the site will only accept POST requests.
 This makes it difficult for someone to accidentally cause damage to the database.